mj-will/gw-smc/README.md

 ## Installation

-See the [environment] section of the [data release documentation](http://gw-smc.michaeljwilliams.me/environment.html)
+See the [environment section](http://gw-smc.michaeljwilliams.me/) of the data release documentation.

 ## Citation